Extracellular-git/xcl-site/content/blog/continuous/index.md

 ## Planning

 Previously when we had been looking to create a system that could control a pump to maintain a desired setpoint of vessel mass, I had looked at several off-the-shelf options.
 Someone in a nearby lab had a masterflex pump setup with a system that used a specific combination of pump, scale and software running on a windows tablet to achieve the goal.
-Systems like this can cost nearly £10k.
+Systems like this can cost several thousand.
 I quickly realised that we would need to build something ourselves in order to meet the cost and speed requirements.

 ### Analogue or Digital?